postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

    *   **New** button: Creates requests, collections, environments, documentation, mock servers, and monitors.
     *  **Import** button - Imports Postman collections, environments, WADL, Swagger, RAML, or cURL into Postman using files, links, or raw text.
    *   **Runner** button - Opens the [collection runner.](/docs/postman/collection_runs/starting_a_collection_run)
-   *   New window icon - Opens a new 'Tab', 'Postman Window' or a 'Runner Window'.
+   *   New window icon - Opens a new "Tab", "Postman Window" or a "Runner Window".
    *   **Builder** and **Team Library** tabs - Switches context between the request builder and team library view.
    *   Interceptor/Proxy icon - Manages proxy or Interceptor settings.
    *   IN SYNC status icon - Updates the status of your Postman account.